gaultier/blog/wayland_from_scratch.md

 1. The `ack_configure` event signals us that we can start rendering the frame
 1. We render the frame client-side by setting the pixel data to whatever we want
-1. We send `attach` + `commit` messages to notify the compositor that the frame is ready to be presented
+1. We send the `attach` + `commit` messages to notify the compositor that the frame is ready to be presented
 1. We advance our state machine to avoid writing to the frame data while the compositor is presenting it